-123 Private Securities Litigation Reform Act of 1995, 15 U.S.C. § 78u-4(a)(3)(B)(iii).
+118 Private Securities Litigation Reform Act of 1995, 15 U.S.C. § 78u-4(a)(3)(B)(iii).

-124 For an influential article written during the debate leading to the passage of the PSLRA that advocated having institutional investors serve as lead plaintiffs, see Elliott J. Weiss & John S. Beckerman, Let the Money Do the Monitoring: How Institutional Investors Can Reduce Agency Costs in Securities Class Actions, 104 YALE L.J.
+119 For an influential article written during the debate leading to the passage of the PSLRA that advocated having institutional investors serve as lead plaintiffs, see Elliott J. Weiss & John S. Beckerman, Let the Money Do the Monitoring: How Institutional Investors Can Reduce Agency Costs in Securities Class Actions, 104 YALE L.J.
 2053 (1995).

-125 Table 12 is based on securities class action settlement data from Institutional Shareholder Services' Securities Class Action Database (accessed July 16, 2018) [henceforth, "SCAS"].
+120 Table 11 is based on securities class action settlement data from Institutional Shareholder Services' Securities Class Action Database (accessed July 16, 2018)

-they are likely to take place in any event, there are significant benefits for investors from having the litigation overseen by a lead plaintiff with substantial skin in the game.

-Table 12 shows that 219 class actions settled for more than \$10 million during the tenyear period from 2008 to 2017, with a total recovery of about \$24 billion.
-Furthermore, of these 219 cases, 47 class actions settled for more than \$100 million, with a total recovery of \$18.7 billion.
+focus on cases settled for more than \$10 million, and the subset of those cases settled for more than \$100 million.
+These cases can be expected to be brought regardless of who serves as lead plaintiff.
+As they are likely to take place in any event, there are significant benefits for investors from having the litigation overseen by a lead plaintiff with substantial skin in the game.
+Table 11 shows that 219 class actions settled for more than \$10 million from 2008 to 2017, with total recovery of \$24.5 billion.
+Of these 219 cases, 47 settled for more than \$100 million, with total recovery of \$18.7 billion.